 We expense research and development expenses in the periods in which they are incurred.
 At any one time, we are working on multiple programs, and we do not track our research and development expenses on a program specific basis.
 Our internal resources, employees and infrastructure are not directly tied to any one research or drug discovery program and are typically deployed across multiple programs.
+As such, we do not track research and development costs on a program specific basis.
 External expenses are recognized based on an evaluation of the progress to completion of specific tasks using information provided to us by our service providers or our estimate of the level of service that has been performed at each reporting date.
 We utilize CROs for our research and development activities and CMOs for our manufacturing activities, and we do not have our own laboratory or manufacturing facilities.
 Therefore, we have no material facilities expenses attributed to research and development.